Updated 9th October 2022 to incorporate what we already know about the 2023 season.

 They will also in theory have technology from at least the year before, as well as an older version of the factory teams’ bike.

-However, it is not always black and white, it really depends on the contract each independent (satellite) team has with the factory they are purchasing or leasing the bike from.
+It really depends on the contract each independent (satellite) team has with the factory they are purchasing or leasing the bike from.

 There can be funding provided by the factory to cover wages, they may agree to provide technology and technicians.

-There are so many variations of how a factory team may contract with an independent team it is impossible to say exactly how each team works.
+There are so many variations of how a factory team may contract with an independent team, it is impossible to say exactly how each team works.

 The general rule is a factory team manufactures the bike and manages the team, a satellite team or independent team do not manufacture their own bike and have a contract with a factory to utilise their bikes and technology.